functorz-tech/momen_doc/actions/ai/ai.md

 AI applications have a wide range of use cases.
 Here are some common scenarios:

-* Intelligent Customer Service (AI Q\&A):
+* Intelligent Customer Service (AI Q&A):
-  * Insurance, law firms, tools, e-commerce AI Q\&A assistants/intelligent customer service.
+  * Insurance, law firms, tools, e-commerce AI Q&A assistants/intelligent customer service.
   * Provide AI with specialized knowledge within an industry, such as uploading Momen's docs for AI to answer questions related to Momen's operations.
 * Marketing (AI Content Creation):
   * Sales/consultation script generation based on user information and sales/consultation materials.